 - They are customer-obsessed and product-obsessed.
 They focus on making better products that will solve customer problems and find efficiencies to reduce costs.
 They are rarely satisfied and constantly looking for the next revision.

 - They are rule breakers by nature.
-Disruptive leaders have a healthy skepticism of past practices.
+Disruptive leaders have a healthy scepticism of past practices.
 They approach tasks looking for ways to improve.

 Why Disruptive Leaders Need Executive Coaching